juanfrans-courses/advanced-gis/Fall_2015/05_Spatial_Statistics_Assignment_01.md

 4. What is the null hypothesis for the tests you were performing above?

 ###DELIVERABLES
 No map is required for this assignment.
 Instead, you should provide a PDF document answering the questions and displaying your charts and data.
-The document should be uploaded to Courseworks before the end of Sunday, March 8th.
+The document should be uploaded to Courseworks before the end of Monday, October 19th.